 That's not necessarily true.
 Plenty of stray cats have been adopted and turned into happy indoor kitties who don't want to go out.
 The trick is to make the great indoors as fun and intriguing as the outdoors.

 Make the change from outdoors to indoors gradually, until the new way of life becomes old hat.
 Many cats will adjust with little effort, while others will be miserable—and let you know it.
 They might scratch at doors, claw at windows, yowl, and try to dash through open doors.
 So be prepared:

 - If your cat has never used a scratching post or a litter box, introduce both items well in advance of transitioning your cat to a life inside.

 - If you're feeding your cat outdoors, begin feeding him indoors.
 Then, instead of letting your cat back outside as soon as he's finished eating, keep him inside for gradually longer periods of time.

 - If you're starting your cat's retraining during the winter, a warm, dry bed in which to snuggle may be just the ticket to convince her to stay inside.

 - If he tries to make a break for it when you open the door, rattle a jar of pennies or give him a squirt with a water gun.
 Never hit, kick, or yell at him; he'll become afraid of you.
 You can also train him to run away when the door is open by throwing a piece of kibble or cat treat to the opposite side of the room.

 Though people domesticated cats several thousand years ago, they still retain many behaviors of their wild ancestors.
-Give your kitty plenty of opportunity indoors to express his natural behaviors.
+Give your kitty plenty of indoors options to express his natural behaviors.